sundews/Sundew.DiscriminatedUnions/README.md

 ```

 ## Generator features
-As mentioned the source generator is automatically activated for generating Factory Methods by specifying the partial keyword.
+As mentioned a source generator is automatically activated for generating factory methods when the partial keyword is specified.
 In addition, the DiscriminatedUnion attribute can specify a flags enum (GeneratorFeatures) to control additional code generation.

 * Segregate - Generates an extension method for IEnumerable<Union> that segregates all items into buckets of the different result.